Drishyaz/GUI-Python-projects/README.md

 5. **Pomodoro Timer** - Your own local pomodoro.
 Four sessions of 25 min work + 5 min break, and after that one long break.
 Focus and complete your work with this tool.

-6. **BlackJAck Game** - You VS Computer.
-The player whose total card points is highest wins.
-But there's a twist, if either of the player gets more than 21, they lose and the other wins.

-7. **Snake Game** - Play the classic Snake Game, and try to beat your high score!
+6. **Snake Game** - Play the classic Snake Game, and try to beat your high score!

-8.
+7.